polyfony-inc/polyfony/README.md

 ### Environments

 By default the `../Private/Config/Config.ini` file is loaded.

-If you access the framework using the port defined in
+You can use environment specific configuration files by detecting the current domain, or the current port.
 ```
 [polyfony]
-dev_port = 8080
+detection_method = "domain" ; or "port"
 ```
 Then the framework will overrides Config.ini values with those of :
 ```
 ../Private/Config/Dev.ini

+[router]
+domain = development.domain.dev
+port = 8080
 ```
 Or, if you are not running the development port :
 ```
-`../Private/Config/Prod.ini
+../Private/Config/Prod.ini

+[router]
+domain = production.domain.prod
+port 80
 ```

 * To retrieve configurations values (from the environment specific ini file)